anshuljain21120/Exports-and-configs/Ubuntu/Set Popcorntime/README.md

 5. Atlast run this command
 sudo wget -O /opt/popcorntime/popcorn.png https://upload.wikimedia.org/wikipedia/commons/d/df/Pctlogo.png

-> <<<<<< For configuring InBuilt Popcorn Time player >>>>>>
+## Configuring the player
-> A. If incase that it keeps stuttering in online streaming, then open a terminal and run `sudo chown -R root:root /opt/popcorntime`
+* If incase that it keeps stuttering in online streaming, then open a terminal and run `sudo chown -R root:root /opt/popcorntime`
-> (Reason: This issue arises when parent folder has root access but its subfolders isn't, and hence solved by giving all its subdirectories root permissions.)
+(Reason: This issue arises when parent folder has root access but its subfolders isn't, and hence solved by giving all its subdirectories root permissions.)
->
-> B. To add subtitle facility enter login details of opensubtitle.org in settings.
+* To add subtitle facility enter login details of opensubtitle.org in settings.